- Title: Sustainable Forestry Program Director

 - Strong interest and commitment to sustainable forestry;

-- Working knowledge of forestry, and forestry issues relevant to Ohio and the Appalachian region, including: including: 1) Basic forest management and restoration practices, such as timber stand improvement (TSI), crop tree release (CTR), and invasive species control; 2) Small-scale wood products utilization and value added wood products marketing/manufacturing; 3) Non-timber forest products cultivation, processing, and markets;
+- Working knowledge of forestry and agroforestry issues relevant to Ohio and the Appalachian region, including: including: 1) Basic forest management and restoration practices, such as forest stand improvement (FSI), crop tree release (CTR), and invasive species control; 2) Small-scale wood products utilization and value added wood products marketing/manufacturing; 3) Non-timber forest products cultivation, processing, and markets; 4) agroforestry species (both trees and herbs) and their integration into agroforestry systems to provide economic and environmental benefits

 - Strong project and people management skills;